Movement Diameter vs Case Diameter

 Sources include:

-This behaviour is defined in Watch Case Tolerances (Engineering Guide).
+This behaviour is defined by Watch Case Tolerances

 Common Design Errors